ippatev/scrap-to-hero/README.md

-# Ninjutsu Clash
+# Scrap to Hero

-A 2D platformer rpg game that lets you use of many skills provided in the game to clash out with the environment.
+A 2D rpg game that let you meet allies in every map level to defeat the boss.
 This project uses nodejs and raylib technology.

 ## Designs